-Our Executive Leadership team has established a COVID-19 Command Team that meets as necessary to update contingency plans and address the challenges related to maintaining operations in this evolving economic environment.
-The Company's primary focus has been the health and safety of its employees.
+Throughout the coronavirus ("COVID-19") pandemic, the Company's primary focus has been the health and safety of its employees.
 The Company has implemented paid leave policies and additional sanitary and safety measures to mitigate the risk of infection to employees.
 On vessels and job sites, the Company has instituted fewer employee shift changes and increased sanitary measures.
 The Company is now 100% fully vaccinated against COVID-19, with few accommodations.
-Direct COVID-19 related costs were approximately \$0.1 million for the second quarter of 2022 compared to approximately \$3.0 million in the second quarter of 2021.
+For the three months ending September 30, 2022, COVID-19 related costs were not material.
+Direct COVID-19 related costs were approximately \$1.2 million for the nine months ending September 30, 2022 compared to approximately \$9.4 million for the nine months ending September 30, 2021.

 In mid-2022, the Company's corporate employees began transitioning from a hybrid working environment to mostly working in person.
-The Company is following the protocols published by the U.S. Centers for Disease Control and Prevention, the World Health Organization and state and local governments.
+The Company is following the protocols published by the U.S. Centers for Disease Control and Prevention, the World Health

+Organization and state and local governments.
 As the Company's employees, customers and communities are facing significant challenges, the Company cannot predict how COVID-19 will evolve or the impact it, or actions taken to contain it, will have on future results.
 Due to the uncertainty that surrounds this virus, the Company will be continually evaluating safety and operational contingency plans and the potential future impact that this evolving environment has on the Company's business, financial condition and results of operations.